Kitware/pyLiDAR-SLAM/docs/benchmark.md

 > pyLIDAR-SLAM is a research project.
 One of its goal is to compare and benchmark different algorithms on a variety of datasets.

-> In `build_benchmark_md.py` we provide a tool to aggregate the results obtained after different runs of the algorithm on a given dataset (*For now only KITTI is supported, this will change in the future*).
+> In `build_benchmark_md.py` we provide a tool to aggregate the results obtained after different runs of the algorithm on a given dataset.
 > Hydra creates a lot of directories, and it is rather cumbersome to search for results by hand.
 The script thus searches recursively for all directories having both ground truth and estimated poses, starting at a given root.
-> For each found entry, it computes the metrics (which can take a while depending on the number of results to aggregate), and generates a `benchmark.md` file similar to [benchmark.md](results/KITTI/benchmark.md)
+> For each found entry, it computes the metrics (which can take a while depending on the number of results to aggregate), and generates a `<dataset_name>_benchmark.md` file similar to [kitti_benchmark.md](results/KITTI/kitti_benchmark.md)

 > For reproducibility benchmark.md will save the *git_hash* and the *command_line* used to generate the results.
 > Note that the command line might not be valid at any given commit, but using the *git_hash* you should be able to retrieve the same execution without (too much) complications.